kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(1\) A suitable frequency channel must be available.

-\(2\) The facility's performance, as determined by air and ground inspection, must meet the requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.109   Performance requirements.|§171.109]] and 171.111.
+\(2\) The facility's performance, as determined by air and ground inspection, must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.109   Performance requirements.|§§171.109]] and 171.111.

 \(3\) The installation of the equipment must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.113   Installation requirements.|§171.113]].